tusharhero/darwinio/documentation/implementation.md

 It defines a class called `NeuralNetwork` which has methods for generating neural networks from the genome of the organism and running it.

+The network extracts the weights from the genome by first calculating the number of connections required and then dividing and taking average of the divided parts for each weight.

 ## Taxonomy

 This part will look at the genome of each organism and label it according to